GradientSpaces/GuideFlow3D/README.md

 ## 🚧 Code Release

-⏳ Code and data will be released by the end of November!
+⏳ Code is currently being built for release in the [dev](https://github.com/GradientSpaces/GuideFlow3D/tree/dev) branch and will be completed in the next 1-2 weeks!
 Stay tuned for updates.

 ## 📧 Contact
 If you have any questions regarding this project, please use the github issue tracker or contact Sayan Deb Sarkar (sdsarkar@stanford.edu).